-Appendix 6.1.3(a) Position Descriptions (Key Personnel)
+• Appendix 6.1.3(a) Position Descriptions (Key Personnel)

-6.1.4 Please provide details of any other regulatory approvals or licences the applicant corporation or nominated third party holds in relation to the infrastructure activities for which you are seeking a licence.

-Include relevant approvals for similar projects interstate or overseas to demonstrate the experience of the applicant corporation.
-We may seek confirmation of your compliance history in relation to other regulatory approvals or licences as part of our assessment.

-The response will be used to assess the applicant corporation's technical and organisational capacity to undertake the activities for which you are seeking a licence (Act s.10(4)(a)).

-Six of FSO's sister companies hold WICA network operator's licences: Pitt Town Water Pty Ltd (recycled water and sewerage), Central Park Water Pty Ltd (drinking water, recycled water and sewerage), Discovery Point Water Pty Ltd (recycled water and sewerage), Wyee Water Pty Ltd (drinking water, recycled water and sewerage), Huntlee Water (drinking water) and Cooranbong Water (drinking water, recycled water and sewerage).

-Flow Systems has delivered fully commissioned and validated water recycling facilities at Pitt Town and Central Park and has received Ministerial consent to commence commercial operations at Pitt Town, Central Park and Discovery Point.

-Flow Systems holds a state-wide retail suppliers licence for the provision of sewerage. drinking water and recycled water services.
+6.1.4 Please provide details of any other regulatory approvals or licences the applicant corporation or nominated third party holds in relation to the infrastructure activities for which you are seeking a licence. experie e relevant approvals for similar projects interstate or overseas to demonstrate the ence of the applicant corporation.
+We may seek confirmation of your compliance in relation to other regulatory approvals or licences as part of our assessment. sponse will be used to assess the applicant corporation's technical and organisational by to undertake the activities for which you are seeking a licence (Act s.
+10(4)(a)).
+Town V water, I sewera Water F and sev Operati Flow S Town, C comme delivera and sev reticula comme Flow S Seven of FSO's sister companies and FSO itself hold WICA network operator's licences: Pitt Town Water Pty Ltd (recycled water and sewerage), Central Park Water Pty Ltd (drinking water, recycled water and sewerage), Discovery Point Water Pty Ltd (recycled water and sewerage), Wyee Water Pty Ltd (drinking water, recycled water and sewerage), Huntlee Water Pty Ltd (drinking water), Cooranbong Water Pty Ltd (drinking water, recycled water and sewerage) and Green Square Water Pty Ltd (recycled water) and Flow Systems Operations Pty Ltd for the Box Hill scheme.
+Flow Systems has delivered fully commissioned and validated water recycling facilities at Pitt Town, Central Park and Discovery Point and has received Ministerial consent to commence commercial operations at Pitt Town, Central Park and Discovery Point.
+Flow Systems has delivered and facilitated the delivery of fully commissioned drinking water, recycled water and sewerage reticulation networks at Huntlee and Cooranbong and recycled water reticulation at Green Square and has received Ministerial consent to commence their commercial operations.
+Flow Systems holds a state-wide retail suppliers licence for the provision of sewerage, drinking water and recycled water services.
 6.1.5 What business systems will the applicant corporation have in place to ensure they can comply with your regulatory requirements?
 Are any of the systems certified or will they be certified?
 Business systems may include but not be limited to quality assurance, asset management and environmental management systems.

-The response will be used to assess the applicant corporation's technical and organisational capacity to undertake the activities for which you are seeking a licence (Act s.10(4)(a)).

-FSO has in place the following risk management systems to address regulatory requirements:

-1. Compliance and Risk Management Framework

-This covers all relevant laws and regulations, as well as ensuring compliance with all relevant contractual arrangements.
+The response will be used to assess the applicant corporation's technical and organisational capacity to undertake the activities for which you are seeking a licence (Act s. $10(4)(a)$).
+FSO has in place the following risk management systems to address regulatory requirements: 1.
+Compliance and Risk Management This covers all relevant laws and regulations, as well as ensuring compliance with all relevant contractual arrangements.
 Reporting under management plans forms part of the Flow Systems' external reporting framework.
 Reporting includes: